JamieBort/Portfolio-Website/README.md

   - [ ] h.
 Update modal styling.
 Header?
 Footer?
 No header?
 No footer?

+  - [ ] i.
+Remove all .DS_Store files from the repository.

 - [ ] 9.
 Then build it for tablet users.
 - [ ] 10.
 Lastly build it for desktop users.